itsybitsy254/Toy-problems/README.md

 # Toy-problems
-This is a Toy Problem Test.
-Administered by Moringa School.
+This is a Toy Problem Test Assignment given by Moringa School.
 It encompasses three challenges that test the basics of JavaScript learnt in phase 1 module.

 Challenge 1: STUDENT GRADE GENERATOR
 The "Student Grade Generator" is a software tool designed to automate and streamline the process of generating and managing student grades in an educational setting.